General Contractor Invoice Template with Change Orders

 Step 2: Create the invoice inside the job

-Start by adding the invoice title and confirming the job selection.
-Then complete the billing period, payment terms, scope description, labor and materials, approved change orders, notes, and exclusions.
+With the job created, build the invoice directly from that job record.
+Add the invoice title and confirm the job selection, then fill in the billing period, payment terms, scope description, labor and materials, approved change orders, notes, and exclusions.

 Step 3: Add the original contract scope